mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Attribute Anomaly.md

 **In CBT3, Ether attacks counter Energy enemies, it eventually triggers Chaos: It takes 93.8% DMG when attacked up to 1 time per 0.5s.
 The Chaos lats for 10s.**
 <!-- In last test, Ether counters Energy enemies instead of Ethereal enemies.
 For Energy enemies, it actually triggers Chaos:<br>
 Energy enemy is unable to move while Chaos.
 Enemy under Chaos takes 93.8% DMG when attacked.
 Damage CD is 0.5s.
-Note: Chaos is not Dysfunction. -->
+Note: Chaos is not Disorder. -->

 # Shock
 *Dealing Electric DMG to enemies accumulates Electric Anomaly Buildup, which triggers the Shock effect.*<br>